adobe/aepsdk-optimize-ios/docs/api-reference.md

 This API retrieves the previously fetched propositions, for the provided decision scopes, from the in-memory extension propositions cache.
 The completion handler is invoked with the decision propositions corresponding to the given decision scopes.
 If a certain decision scope has not already been fetched prior to this API call, it will not be contained in the returned propositions.

+> [!WARNING]
+> This API does NOT make a network call to the Experience Platform Edge network to fetch propositions for any decision scopes which are not present in the extension propositions cache.

 <!-- tabs:start -->

 #### **Swift**